-Concerns & Complaints
+Concerns or Complaints

-- Make an appointment to see the class teacher.
+Make an appointment to see the class teacher.
 Most problems are more happily and speedily resolved if we are aware of them sooner.
 Most concerns and issues are resolved happily at this stage.

-If you believe your concern or complaint has not been dealt with appropriately you can then use our more formal complaints procedure.
-Please use the school's complaints form which can be found at the end of the school's complaints procedure.
+It is helpful if you raise a more formal complaint using the school's complaints form which can be found at the end of the school's complaints procedure.
 This should be sent to the headteacher and marked 'PRIVATE AND CONFIDENTIAL.'

 Use of e-mail